kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 #### Adding Values With `assoc`

 Let's consider the _session_ model that we just created.
-It has identifying information about user's visit to our website.
+It has identifying information about a user's visit to our website.
 Our new requirement is to add a _duration_ to every session once the user has logged out or left the site.
 In this case, we just need to add a new entry to the session map - let's call it `:duration`.

 ![Associating Data Into a Map](/img/lesson19/assoc.png)